KAAZ-FM

-KAAZ-FM (106.7 MHz, "Rock 106.7") is a mainstream rock formatted radio station broadcasting to the Salt Lake City metropolitan area.
+KAAZ-FM (106.7 FM, "Rock 106.7") is a mainstream rock formatted radio station broadcasting to the Salt Lake City metropolitan area.
 The station's city of license is Spanish Fork, Utah.
 The station is owned by iHeartMedia, Inc..
 The station's studios are located in West Valley City and its transmitter site is located southwest of the city on Farnsworth Peak in the Oquirrh Mountains.

+The station’s playlist has an emphasis of 90s and 2000s rock music along with some 70s and 80s rock and some recent 2020s rock.

 History

-Early years
+Country: 1967-1984

 KAAZ-FM began broadcasting on 106.3 MHz as KTMP, the original format mainly being country, from a transmitter on Lake Mountain, closer to its current city of license (Spanish Fork).

+Adult contemporary: 1984-1986

 In 1984, the frequency was changed to 106.5 MHz, the station's call sign was changed to KBHV, and the format was changed to adult contemporary.

+Rock: 1986-1990

-It became the original home of KBER in 1986, which moved down the dial to 101.1 MHz in 1990, replacing contemporary jazz KDAB, and relocated its transmitter to Farnsworth Peak.
+It became the original home of rock station KBER in 1986, which moved down the dial to 101.1 MHz in 1990, replacing contemporary jazz KDAB, and relocated its transmitter to Farnsworth Peak.

+Adult contemporary: 1990-1992

 With the KBER station move completed, the station was then assigned the callsign KQOL on March 20, 1990.
 Originally stunting by playing a mix of adult contemporary and country, it officially switched to an Adult Contemporary format in November of that year.

+Sports: 1992-1993

 In June 1992, KQOL switched its format to all-sports as "106.5 The Score".
 For several days, they used the calls KSRE, which it was found that someone had not properly filed for.
 (Initially, the sports format ran the format with the KQOL calls.)
 It was Utah's first sports radio station, as well as the first in the country to broadcast on the FM band.

+Country: 1993-1997

-The format lasted until September 1993, when the station adopted a country music format after it lost advertisers to AM station KISN (570 AM, now KNRS).
+In September 1993, the station adopted a country music format after it lost advertisers to AM station KISN (570 AM, now KNRS).
 The station simulcast the country music format of KMXB (107.5 FM, now KKLV).
 In December 1993, the station began simulcasting the country music programming of KRGQ (1550 AM) and KRGQ-FM (107.9 FM).
 On March 1, 1994, the station changed its call sign to KUJJ, and again changed its call sign on August 22, 1995, to KBKK, known as "K-Buck".